-We are pleased to give a UNT "Mean Green" welcome to 2 new faculty members for the fall 2019 semester.
+We are pleased to give a UNT "Mean Green" welcome to two new faculty members for the fall 2019 semester.

 Dr. Sarah A. Evans joins the Department of Information Science this fall as an Assistant Professor where she will focus her research, teaching, and service on youth librarianship in public libraries - her long time passion.